github/copilot-codespaces-demo/README.md

    ![Screenshot 2023-05-16 at 4 40 46 PM](media/screenshot1.png)

-2. Once the codespace has loaded, select **CodeTour** in the lower left corner, and start the **JSONtoUser** tour!
+2. Once the codespace has loaded, select **CodeTour** in the lower left corner.

    ![screenshot2](media/screenshot2.png)

-3. Next, select the play button for one of the tours listed.
+3. Select the play button for one of the tours listed.
 Enjoy!

    ![screenshot3](media/screenshot3.png)